 Here at Bemac we’ve been concerned about rogue towing companies for many years now.
 These operators use high-pressure tactics at accident scenes to get shellshocked drivers to give up their cars.
 Once these towers have the car, it’s generally taken to specific repair shops in exchange for a kickback.

 The repair shops often don’t review repairs needed and costs in advance with the owners.
 Once the work is done the owner is faced with a bill they didn’t agree to with ridiculously high prices.
 When the owner objects and won’t pay, the shops hold cars hostage.
-There was even a CBC Marketplace exposé about it.

 Now it looks like there are finally some new regulations to help protect you.
 The Repair and Storage Liens Act (RSLA) introduced some of the changes as of July 1, 2016.
 There will be more rules to come under the Consumer Protection Act (CPA) January 1, 2017.

 Here’s an overview of the new rules that are now in effect.
 They apply to situations where your car is in storage on a lot, and the repair company has placed a lien on the car.
 A lien is a legal right to keep your property until you pay any money owed.
 The rules are: